Shipping Zones & Rules

 Send To Shippit - Test?

-Toggle on to send orders from this rule to Shippit - Test.
+Toggle on to send orders from this rule to Shippit - Test, where the name "Test" will actually reflect whatever name you chose during the integration setup.

 The options in this drop down let you define whether or not orders using this shipping rule are sent to Shippit or not, and if they are, what is the default shipping type to send as.
 Choose the default shipping type you would like these orders sent to Shippit as.